ITR Filing Deadline Missed?

 Q- How can I change my Income Tax Regime?

-If you are a salaried individual without an income from a business or profession, you can simply switch the regime by selecting new regime while filing ITR.
+If you are a salaried individual without an income from a business or profession, you can simply switch the regime by selecting a new regime while filing an ITR.
 However, if you are an individual with income from business and profession, you must file Form 10IE before the due date of filing ITR, i.e., 31st July.

 Q- Is it necessary for the employee to specify the tax regime to the employer?